mjoppich/bioGUI/README.md

 This page describes [how to setup WSL](http://biogui.readthedocs.io/en/latest/build_wsl.html).
 **Place bioGUI into a location which does not contain spaces in its name, e.g not `C:\Program Files\bioGUI` ! `C:\bioGUI` or `D:\bioGUI\` is fine though!**

+If you want to access external drives (USB stick, network drive), you first need to *mount* this drive into WSL.
+The WSL *Mount Drive* install module will install a script which can do this for you.
+Make sure to save the template and use the *Mount Drive (WSL)* template to make the drive available to WSL.
+You need to enter the drive-letter you want to mount (e.g. F), and your *sudo* password.

 ### Mac OS